A rich, dense and deeply chocolatey keto no bake chocolate pie. If you look at its nutrition profile, it’s actually quite healthy!

 I use two Lindt chocolate bars (90% cacao) to make the filling for this keto no-bake chocolate pie, and add stevia glycerite (no bitter aftertaste!) to make the filling as sweet as I like it to be.
 It’s not a bad idea to taste the filling and decide for yourself if it’s sweet enough for your palate.

-I like to use blanched hazelnuts for the crust because the combination of chocolate and hazelnuts is such a classic one (hello, keto chocolate hazelnut spread!), but you could use any other nut of course.
-Walnuts and pecans should work well in this recipe for keto no bake chocolate pie.
+I like to use blanched hazelnuts in the crust because the combination of chocolate and hazelnuts is such a classic one (hello, keto chocolate hazelnut spread!), but you could use any other nut of course.
+Walnuts and pecans should work well in this recipe for keto no-bake chocolate pie.

 Keto No Bake Chocolate Pie

 - 3 tablespoons unsalted butter, melted

 - 1/2 teaspoon stevia glycerite (equals 2 tablespoons sugar)